 Instead of the usual small, single-use plastic toys you buy, try a new activity!
 We find that an egg hunt on an open field is a great opportunity to teach children to plant seeds and plants!
 This Easter sunday, buy a couple of seeds or small plants and take them to your egg hunt!
-This way you are not just substituting the plastic toys you usually give out, but will be teaching young children Top 10 All Natural Products to Use Everyday and the importance of being plastic-free, and they will have a great time just playing around on an open field! :)
+This way you are not just substituting the plastic toys you usually give out, but will be teaching young children the importance of the environment around them and the importance of reducing single use plastic, and they will have a great time just playing around on an open field! :)

 5. The most simple thing, ever!

 If you’re planning on a candy-filled easter, remember to just buy candy in bulk!
 Individually wrapped candy can seem like a great idea, but it’s really just another way of generating unnecessary plastic trash!
 Buy candies in bulk and prepare small cardboard boxes or envelopes for each kid!
 Bonus: hand out crayons and ask them to color and customize each box creatively!